cgrace0044/stillorgan-tennis/README.md

 - In the future I would like to add to the 'Our People' section e.g. name of committee members, coaches profiles etc.
 - A more comprehensive contact section with address, telephone number, email address etc
-- A section containing upcoming events.
+- A section containing upcoming events would also be useful.

 ## Testing